taofeekaoyusuf/azurewebserver-deploymenr-with-terraform-and-packer-in-azurecloud/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction

-In this project, a Packer and a Terraform template were create to deploy a customizable, scalable web server in Azure.
+In this project, a Packer and a Terraform templates were create to deploy a customizable, and scalable Web Server on Microsoft Azure Cloud Platform.

-### Getting Started

-1. Clone this repository

-2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.

 ### Dependencies